Do you ever fantasize about what you’d say to people who never shut up?

 - You make sure nothing you say will cause anyone to think less of you.

 You think this is smart.
 And to a certain extent, it is.
 If you want to get through life without anyone disliking you, then buttoning your bottom lip, keeping your eyes to yourself, and getting on with your business is the perfect strategy.
+Just like you can learn how to write like Hemingway, you can master how to speak like Hemingway.

 But no one tells you that it’s also a good way to spend your life in fear.